 With a more organised and open approach, there may be room to address some of the other core issues that impact these communities, such as providing better healthcare (a human right) and offering security for those in designated land sites, to ensure safety and accountability.
 As always, on the ground, it falls on local councils to facilitate dialogue between the traveller and settler communities under their jurisdiction.
 In a time where great emphasis and evaluation is being placed on how we treat everyone, no matter their differences to ourselves, no groups can be overlooked.
 There is certainly an end goal to strive towards which prioritises community reconciliation without enforcing cultural eradication, and perhaps that can be found by taking a leaf out of the policies for Indigenous people.

 Complex global issues require action at the local level more than ever.
-Sign up here to receive the new, free Global Local Recap by LGIU.
+Sign up here to get the Global Local newsletter from LGIU.
 This week’s edition focuses on Indigenous communities and local government.